THE most frequent question I get on board ship about living in Panama is, “But what about medical care?”

 The hospitals have most of the bells and whistles.
 They may not look expensive and “clean” by US standards, and they may not even have hot water, but although my wife didn’t like the cold baths, she found the care adequate.
 This is Panama, and some things that are important in the US are not important in Panama.
 [Many Panamanians still think that taking hot baths will make you sick, and besides this is the tropics so tap water is rarely ice-cold.]

 When my wife needed an angioplasty and stints she went to Panama City because our local hospital wasn’t performing those procedures.
-Our good friend Feliciano Ballesteros gave support and help in Panama City.
+A good friend gave support and help in Panama City.
 Nikki went to Hospital Paitilla in Panama City which is affiliated with Her cardiologist in David had recommended the “best guy in Panama” for this procedure.
 Hospital Paitilla has relationships with a number of hospitals in the US and Spain including the Cleveland Clinic.
 With the exception of the cold sponge baths, Nikki found the care good and in a few days flew back to David.
 The total cost of the angioplasty and two stints was $15,000, of which MS Chiriqui paid 50%, so our out-of-pocket cost was $7,500.